u-damien/p-entropizer/README.md

-# P-Entropizer
+<h1 align="center"> P-Entropizer</h1>

-P-Entropizer is a Python-based tool for analyzing password entropy and estimating the time required to crack it using brute-force methods.
-It provides a detailed evaluation of password strength based on character complexity and entropy calculations.
+<p align="center">P-Entropizer is a Python-based tool for analyzing password entropy and estimating the time required to crack it using brute-force methods.
+It provides a detailed evaluation of password strength based on character complexity and entropy calculations.</p>

 ## Mathematical Formulae